inspire-eu-validation/view-service/iso-19128/at62-linkviewservice-layer-metadata.md

     * Send an http to request to [Layer Metadata URL](#layerMetadataUrl).

-        * Check if the response is a metadata document.
+        * Check that the response is a metadata document.

 **Reference(s)**: